enix/san-iscsi-csi/README.md

 ### Deploy the provisioner to your kubernetes cluster

-The preferred approach to install this project is to use the provided [Helm Chart](https://artifacthub.io/packages/helm/enix/dothill-csi).
+The preferred approach to install this project is to use the provided [Helm Chart](https://artifacthub.io/packages/helm/enix/san-iscsi-csi).

 #### Configure your release

 Create a `values.yaml` file.
 It should contain configuration for your release.

-Please read the dothill-csi helm-chart [README.md](https://github.com/enix/helm-charts/blob/master/charts/dothill-csi/README.md#values) for more details about this file.
+Please read the san-iscsi-csi helm-chart [README.md](https://github.com/enix/helm-charts/blob/master/charts/san-iscsi-csi/README.md#values) for more details about this file.

 #### Install the helm chart